-As you know, disasters can come in all shapes and sizes, from a power failure that affects only your facility to an earthquake that sends hundreds of casualties to your Emergency Department.
+Foreseeable Disasters can come in all shapes and sizes, from a power failure that affects only your facility to an earthquake that sends hundreds of casualties to your emergency department.

 Start by performing a “gap analysis” of your resources.

 As part of your disaster preparedness planning, you’ve already done your risk analysis and determined the types of hazards your hospital is most likely to face.
 You’ve prioritized the list in terms of probability of occurring and level of impact it would have on your hospital.

 You’ve also likely heard the recommendation to perform a “gap analysis”, but have you done it?
 This is often a confusing topic without clear guidelines on how to address it, so let’s review the steps here.

 Your jurisdiction’s Director of Emergency Management Agency (EMA), Public Health Office, and HHS can help with estimating numbers of patients and casualties for relevant, foreseeable disaster scenarios.
 The Federal Emergency Management Agency (FEMA) also maintains a National Risk Index that outlines natural hazards at the community level.

 2. Calculate the approximate number of patients